Mastercard/flow/IMPLEMENTATION_STATUS.md

 ## Blocking work and unpassed gates

-### Unresolved report-reuse failure
+### Resolved report-reuse failure — 2026-09-16

-One focused run failed `scopedCompletionAllowsReportReuseAfterRepeatedExecution`: expected `abc [] SUCCESS`, observed `abc [] ERROR`.
-Its cause remains unestablished.
-The original failed log is retained; later passes are not an explanation or a fix.
-Fifty sequential exact-method runs and twelve seeded class-order runs (336 cases) did not reproduce it.
-A 200-run attempt was incomplete and is not a passing gate.
-The assertion now includes existing processing events on failure; temporary debug instrumentation was removed.
-Reporting/final acceptance must retain this open item.
+One historical focused run at `02e3bb5c` failed `scopedCompletionAllowsReportReuseAfterRepeatedExecution`: expected `abc [] SUCCESS`, observed `abc [] ERROR`.
+Its archived output did not retain the underlying exception, so later passing repetitions alone were correctly treated as nonrecurrence.
+That revision still opened and locked a persistent sibling `.flow-writer.lock` for every Writer.
+A controlled same-revision experiment now locks the stale sidecar between the test's two sequential runner instances.
+Built with the historical report module in the same reactor, it deterministically produces the same first-execution `abc [] ERROR`; the event has a null message, consistent with the same-JVM `OverlappingFileLockException` from `FileChannel.tryLock()`.

+Ticket 28 commit `4a3e8ca0` removed the cross-run claim subsystem under the approved single-active-writer contract.
+The tracked regression now repeats the two complete runner lifecycles while that exact legacy sidecar remains locked.
+Current code passes, because the sidecar is outside the report tree and no longer participates in Writer construction or publication.
+The complete assert-core suite passes **320 cases**, with two existing skips and zero failures/errors.
+This is an old-code red/current- code green causal test of the removed failure path, not merely another unlocked reuse rerun.
+The original unrecorded throwable cannot be reconstructed, but the claim path that could turn harmless stale lock interference into the observed Flow ERROR is structurally absent and guarded against regression.
+This finding is closed.

 ### 04: destination claims and explicit completion